christian-gama/microblogs/README.md

 # MicroBlogs
 ---

+This is a port of the [Stephen Grider's MicroBlogs project](https://www.udemy.com/course/microservices-with-node-js-and-react/) written in NodeJS to Go.

 A simple microservices project that uses an in-memory database and a custom event bus for simplicity and learning purposes.
+It runs on a Docker/Kubernetes cluster and uses a React web client.

 ## Project Structure